UP

 The nc (netcat) utility is used to pipe the commands to the tcp socket.

 When starting xschem a fixed initial port number is always used (2021 by default), so it is always possible to remotely communicate with xschem using this TCP port.
-Then the following comands can be sent to setup a new port number for further communications, freeing the initial (2021) port number.
+Then the following commands can be sent to setup a new port number for further communications, freeing the initial (2021) port number.
 If another xschem process is started it will again use the initial port number, so no port number collisions occur.

 # start an xschem instance in background